lionkeng/langgraph-starter/README.md

 pnpm i --frozen-lockfile
 ```

+2. Create a .env file and add OpenAI API Key as such: OPENAI_API_KEY="[INSERT YOUR API KEY]".

+- (Optional) add tavily API key in .env as such: TAVILY_API_KEY="[INSERT YOUR API KEY]"

-2. Then, to run an example named `getting-started`, run the following command from the root directory.
+3. Then, to run an example named `getting-started`, run the following command from the root directory.

 ```
 npx lerna run dev --scope getting-started